-Almost a decade after obesity was formally classified a disease, coverage policies still disregard the impact of the complex chronic disease.
+It’s been a decade since obesity was formally classified as a disease, yet coverage policies still disregard the impact of the complex chronic disease.
 But that could soon change.

 Bipartisan federal legislation, the Treat and Reduce Obesity Act, would bring health care policy into alignment with health care reality.